Gabriel-Reyes/sales_forecaster/README.md

 - XGBoost

 Current build allows for entire list of unique products to be evaluated without neededing to filter by product.

-Future pieces will include categorical variable assessment and hyperparameter optimization.